ansible/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 message encryption is required, set ``ansible_winrm_message_encryption=always`` in the host vars.

-Please note message encryption over HTTP is supported on pywinrm 0.3.0 or higher version.
+..
+Note:: Message encryption over HTTP requires pywinrm>=0.3.0

 A last resort is to disable the encryption requirement on the Windows host.
 This should only be used for development and debugging purposes, as anything sent